gramster/wordfindergeneral/userguide.md

 - \[a-e\] - is the same as \[abcde\]
 - \[^AEIOU\] - ^ inverts a range, so this represents a consonant

-Once again, upper-case letters don't come from the pools.
-You can't mix and match pool and non-pool letters in a letter range; to address this we use the convention that the case of the first letter in the range determines the usage; thus '\[Abc\]' is equivalent to '\[ABC\]' and '\[aBC\]' is equivalent to '\[abc\]'.
+Once again, upper-case letters in the template don't come from the pools; only lower case letters/ranges and '.'.
+This means you can't mix and match pool and non-pool letters in a letter range; to address this we use the convention that the case of the first letter in a range in the template determines the usage;
+thus '\[Abc\]' is equivalent to '\[ABC\]' and '\[aBC\]' is equivalent to '\[abc\]'.

 A letter or letter range usually represents a single letter, but that can be modified by following the latter or letter range with a *count specifier*: